ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 {: toc-services=""}
 {: toc-completion-time="10m"}

-Set up {{site.data.keyword.DR_short}} to protect your workloads and ensure business continuity during disasters.
-This tutorial guides you through configuring orchestrators and preparing for disaster recovery (DR) processes.
+Set up {{site.data.keyword.DR_full}} to automate disaster recovery (DR) processes for virtualized environments and ensure business continuity with minimal manual intervention.
+Deploy {{site.data.keyword.DR_short}} from the IBM Cloud Catalog UI, which provides an intuitive interface for selecting and configuring recovery services.
+The solution automates the recovery of virtual machines (VMs) and workloads, synchronizing data and managing replication between sites to protect critical operations.
+With robust automation, {{site.data.keyword.DR_short}} minimizes downtime, reduces manual tasks, and enhances business resilience.
+Leveraging IBM Cloud's global regions, it offers low-latency failover and high availability options to effectively meet your DR requirements.
 {: shortdesc}

 ## Before you begin